 Operations: Steering gear drill, individual ship handling, use of distress signals, preparation of ship for U.S. Coast Guard annual inspection; foreign ports and port facilities; assumption of deck officer's duties and responsibilities.
 Advanced Rules of the Road.
 Each cadet on his/her first Class Sea Term must take and pass the written qualifying examination.

 In compliance with international STCW requirements, there will be no D or D+ grades in this course.

-Prerequisite: MT 520 or 521, NAUT 304, 305, 307 and 308, NAVG 312.
-Firefighting school, Lifeboatman's Certification.
+Prerequisite: NAUT 307 and 308, NAVG 312.
+Lifeboatman's Certification.